shzcuber/CS163-Projects-2024Fall/_posts/2024-12-07-team34-gaussian-splatting.md

 ![3DGS Train]({{ '/assets/images/34/gaussian_splatting_train.gif' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
 _Fig 4.
-DreamGaussian_
+Vanilla 3D Gaussian Splatting train scene_

 ![3DGS Truck]({{ '/assets/images/34/gaussian_splatting_truck.gif' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
 _Fig 4.
-DreamGaussian_
+Vanilla 3D Gaussian Splatting truck scene_

-There are noticeable artifacts present in the final splats, as well as low-resolution surfaces with rough edges due to a shorter training time (~1 hour).
+There are noticeble artifacts present in the final splats, as well as low-resolution surfaces with rough edges due to a shorter training time (~1 hour).
 Generated scenes would be of higher quality if trained for 48 hours as in the original 3DGS implementation, or by using an optimized method like InstantSplat.
 We attempted to run the scenes with the online [InstantSplat demo](https://huggingface.co/spaces/kairunwen/InstantSplat), but it seems to not be currently maintained.

 ### DreamGaussian

 We ran DreamGaussian on a single view of a T-Rex from the D-NeRF synthetic dataset, which was used to benchmark Deformable 3D Gaussian Splatting.
 We obtained the following result, placed alongside the Deformable 3DGS render for comparison.
 For context, the original scene contains 220 training views for training and validation.

 ![Deformable 3DGS T-Rex]({{ '/assets/images/34/deformable_trex.gif' | relative_url }})
-{: style="width: 800px; max-width: 100%;"}
+{: style="width: 400px; max-width: 100%; margin: 0 auto;"}

 _Fig 4.
-Deformable 3DGS T-Rex_
+Render of T-Rex with Deformable 3DGS_

 ![DreamGaussian T-Rex]({{ '/assets/images/34/dreamgaussian_trex.gif' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
 _Fig 4.
-DreamGaussian T-Rex_
+Render of T-Rex with DreamGaussian (single input view)_

 Multi-view Gaussian splatting methods still significantly outperform single-view methods in terms of reconstruction quality.
 However, these generative methods can serve as a solid baseline for efficient 3D content creation, especially given that it requires just a single view and the model outputs a solid mesh that can be easily modified.
 Single-view applications of 3D Gaussian Splatting are still a very active area of research.